guidoism/escape/inspiration/jonesforth.md

         In other words, this is a kind of self-modifying code.

-        (Note to the people who want to modify this FORTH to add inlining: values defined this way cannot be inlined).
+        (Note to the people who want to modify this Forth to add inlining: values defined this way cannot be inlined).
 )
 : VALUE         ( n -- )